raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 As of this writing there's a message on each one of the platform installation pages that says: `Docker is still under heavy development!
 We don’t recommend using it in production yet, but we’re getting closer with each release.
 Please see our blog post, “Getting to Docker 1.0”`

 For me, it wasn't that difficult to setup, I just followed the steps on the Wiki.
-I don't think the steps are that difficult but it just requires basic knowledge of Linux command line.
+I don't think the steps are that difficult but it just requires basic knowledge of the Linux command line.
 Docker requires the Linux 3.8 kernel and in my case, I tried Docker on Ubuntu 13.10 so I didn't have to install an extra kernel packages.
 However, if you are running say Ubuntu 12.04 LTS (Precise) you are going to have to install the update kernel packages and reboot the machine before you can use Docker: